playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-intro-to-components/index.md

 <iframe data-frame-title="Angular Object Props - StackBlitz" src="pfp-code:./ffg-fundamentals-angular-object-props-13?template=node&embed=1&file=src%2Fmain.ts"></iframe>
 <!-- ::end:no-ebook -->

-You'll notice that we had to move the logic to set the `dateStr` and `labelText` values to the `ngOnInit` method.
+You'll notice that we had to move the logic to set the `dateStr` and `labelText` values to the `afterRender` method.
+This tells Angular that after its first render, it should update the values of the signals based on the `input` method.

-This is because Angular doesn't allow you to access `@Input` values in the root (AKA the "constructor") of a component's class.
+This is because Angular doesn't allow you to access `input` values in the root (AKA the "constructor") of a component's class.

-> If you're unfamiliar with what a class constructor is and how it associates with root-level class properties, I'd suggest reading through
-> this guide I wrote about [using JavaScript classes without the `class` keyword](/posts/js-classes-without-keyword)
+> If you're unfamiliar with what a class constructor is and how it associates with root-level class properties, I'd suggest reading through this guide I wrote about [using JavaScript classes without the `class` keyword](/posts/js-classes-without-keyword)

 ### Vue